ivanmarshutka/ivanmarshutka/README.md

 Welcome!
-I'm Ivan, an IT and cybersecurity practitioner with multiple certifications and projects.
+I'm Ivan, an IT Security analyst for a tribal college in Alaska with multiple industry recognized certifications and projects.
 My IT experience has fostered a passion for blue team cybersecurity operations, driving me to constantly improve and learn new skills and tools.
 <hr>